ReubenNarad/GEPA_TSP/plan.md

 - **toy20** – ten 20-city Euclidean problems (unique integer coordinates).
 These are the original “smoke test” instances; Concorde solves them instantly at the root.
 - **toy200** – ten 200-city Euclidean problems.
 GEPA’s simple threshold tweak improved linkern’s runtime (~9 ms → ~9.1 ms) even though branch-and-bound still stops at the root.
-- **tsplib_random** – three explicit-weight “TSPLIB-style” instances (200/300/400 nodes) that force branch-and-bound to explore deeper trees (average bbnodes > 1).
-Generated via `random.randint` into FULL_MATRIX format because direct TSPLIB downloads are blocked in this environment.
-The helper `scripts/add_tsplib_eval.py` can register additional `.tsp` files if we obtain real TSPLIB instances later.
+- **tsplib_random** – a growing bank of explicit-weight “TSPLIB-style” instances (currently 200/300/400 nodes plus ten additional 300-node cases).
+These FULL_MATRIX problems routinely force Concorde to explore deeper trees (average bbnodes > 1).
+Generated locally via `random.randint` because direct TSPLIB downloads are blocked; once networking returns, drop real TSPLIB files into `data/eval/tsplib/` and use `scripts/add_tsplib_eval.py` to register them under this split (or a new, canonical split).

 To add more problems, append entries to `metadata.json` (or use the helper scripts) and give them a unique `split` label.
 Never overwrite existing IDs; the evaluation harness assumes entries are immutable.